temporalio/sdk-ruby/README.md

 #### Workflow Testing

-Workflow testing can be done in an integration-test fashion against a real server, however it is hard to simulate timeouts and other long time-based code.
+Workflow testing can be done in an integration-test fashion against a real server.
+However, it is hard to simulate timeouts and other long time-based code.
 Using the time-skipping workflow test environment can help there.

 A non-time-skipping `Temporalio::Testing::WorkflowEnvironment` can be started via `start_local` which supports all